AdaCore/training_material/courses/rust_essentials/120_std_traits/06-io_traits.rst

 * Why It Matters

   * Central to Rust’s I/O ecosystem (files, network, buffers)
+  * Trait-based

-  * Trait-based so many types can be read from / written to generically
+    * Many types can be read from / written to generically

 --------------------
 Practical Patterns